-Case 1: When the user key has been lost or additional spare user key is required.
+Case 1: When additional spare user key is required.

-- Prepare a new spare user key. - Cut the key in accordance with the shape of the current user key. - Remove: - Rear Seat (see Rear Seat Removal in the Frame chapter) - Remove the immobilizer/Kawasaki diagnostic system connector cap [A]. - Connect the key registration adapter [A] and key registration unit [B].
+- Prepare a new spare user key. - Cut the key in accordance with the shape of the current user key. - Remove: - Front Seat (see Front Seat Removal in the Frame chapter) - Remove the immobilizer/Kawasaki diagnostic system connector cap [A]. - Connect the key registration adapter [A] and key registration unit [B].